zyrouge/Octave/README.md

 - Though we do not disallow user-hosted versions of Gnar, we will not provide **any** support for it.
 - We are not responsible for anything that this project does to you or your server and can not be held liable for anything pertaining to it.
-- Gnar is a sharded bot and is made for thousands of servers, not just one.
-Within the `bot.conf` file located in the `data/` folder, there is a `shards` option.
-If you plan to only have the bot be on less than 100 servers, setting it to 1 should be fine.
-If you are planning on more, then your shard count should go with how we do ours which is `guild count / 700`.

 #### Instructions
 Note that only experienced developers should use or modify the bot.